All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will Sermorelin make me feel drowsy during the day?

-No. Unlike sedative medications, Sermorelin does not cause daytime drowsiness.
+No. Unlike sedative medications, Sermorelin doesn't cause daytime drowsiness.
 In fact, most users report improved daytime alertness because the quality of their nighttime sleep has improved.
-The peptide is not a sedative; it enhances the body's natural sleep-promoting GH mechanisms.
+The peptide isn't a sedative. it enhances the body's natural sleep-promoting GH mechanisms.

 Can I take Sermorelin with melatonin?

 Yes.
 Sermorelin and melatonin work through different mechanisms (GH release vs. circadian rhythm signaling) and can be used together.
-Some practitioners specifically recommend low-dose melatonin (0.3 to 1.0 mg) alongside Sermorelin for a complementary approach to sleep optimization .
+Some practitioners specifically recommend low-dose melatonin (0.3 to 1.0 mg) alongside Sermorelin for a complementary approach to sleep improvement.

 How long do the sleep benefits last after stopping Sermorelin?